DarkKnight1302/Base-Url-Path-Append-B.U.P.A-chrome-extension/README.md

 **Q: My paths disappeared**
 A: If Chrome sync is disabled, paths are stored locally.
 Enable sync or re-add paths.

-**Q: Path opens in same tab instead of new tab**
-A: This is the expected behavior.
-The extension always opens paths in new tabs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/DarkKnight1302/Base-Url-Path-Append-B.U.P.A-chrome-extension/blob/main/LICENSE) file for details.